joelouthan/theologic.us/content/posts/prayers/2020-11-30-noon_prayers.md

 draft: true
 ---

+Jeremiah 9:4-6 (ESV) Let everyone beware of his neighbor, and put no trust in any brother, for every brother is a deceiver, and every neighbor goes about as a slanderer.
+Everyone deceives his neighbor, and no one speaks the truth;
+they have taught their tongue to speak lies;
+they weary themselves committing iniquity.
+Heaping oppression upon oppression, and deceit upon deceit, they refuse to know me, declares the LORD.

 > **2 Timothy 4:1-5 (ESV) I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
 For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
 As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.**